gvwilson/10-accessible/README.md

 ## 2. Design for print and the web.

 - The paper of the future might be an interactive computational notebook, but the paper of today is still exactly that: a paper

-- Even disregarding accessibility issues, saving an HTML page as a PDF usually doesn't produce an attractive result (liz) use HTML, Markdown, or other formatting semantically correctly.
+- Even disregarding accessibility issues, saving an HTML page as a PDF usually doesn't produce an attractive result

+- (Liz) use HTML, Markdown, or other formatting semantically correctly.
 Use headings only as headings, not as a way to emphasize text.
 Use tables for the display of data, but not to lay out pages.

 ## 3. Use tools to check for accessibility issues.